intel/ai-reference-models/quickstart/image_recognition/tensorflow/mobilenet_v1/inference/cpu/README_DEV_CAT.md

    </thead>
    <tbody>
       <tr>
-         <td>inference_realtime.sh</td>
+         <td>inference_realtime_multi_instance.sh</td>
-         <td>Runs multi instance realtime inference (batch-size=1) using 4 cores per instance for the specified precision (fp32 or bfloat16).</td>
+         <td>A multi-instance run that uses 4 cores per instance with `batch_size=1` for the specified precision (fp32, int8, bfloat16, bfloat32).
+Uses synthetic data if no DATASET_DIR is set</td>
       </tr>
       <tr>
-         <td>inference_throughput.sh</td>
-         <td>Runs multi instance batch inference (batch-size=64 for the precisions fp32 or bfloat16, and batch-size=448 for int8 precision) using 1 instance per socket.</td>
+         <td>inference_throughput_multi_instance.sh</td>
+         <td>A multi-instance run that uses 4 cores per instance with `batch_size=448` for the specified precision (fp32, int8, bfloat16, bfloat32).
+Uses synthetic data if no DATASET_DIR is set</td>
       </tr>
       <tr>
          <td>accuracy.sh</td>
-         <td>Measures the inference accuracy for the specified precision (fp32 or bfloat16).</td>
+         <td>Measures the model accuracy (batch_size=100) for the specified precision (fp32, int8, bfloat16, bfloat32).</td>
       </tr>
    </tbody>
 </table>

 ## Datasets
-Follow [instructions](https://github.com/IntelAI/models/tree/master/datasets/transformer_data/README.md) to download and preprocess the WMT English-German dataset.
+Download and preprocess the ImageNet dataset using the [instructions here](https://github.com/IntelAI/models/blob/master/datasets/imagenet/README.md).
+After running the conversion script you should have a directory with the ImageNet dataset in the TF records format.

-Set `DATASET_DIR` to point out to the location of the dataset directory.
+Set the `DATASET_DIR` to point to the TF records directory when running MobileNet V1.

 ## Docker Run
 (Optional) Export related proxy into docker environment.